Art & Design

 The extensive collection

-There are over 200 works by Keith Haring on display at the collection, some from his instantly recognizable “Icons” series, while others are very early works, including drawings he made and sold on the New York subway.
+There are over 300 works by Keith Haring on display at the collection, some from his instantly recognizable “Icons” series, while others are very early works, including drawings he made on the New York subway.

-“Andy Mouse” is a great homage to his hero and mentor, Andy Warhol, and the museum also has a copy of his 1986 “Dog,” an image that now decorates T-shirts the world over.
+“Andy Mouse” is a great homage to his hero and mentor, Andy Warhol.

 An ever-changing atmosphere

 The collection strives to represent the entire scope of Haring's work.
-Thus, the exhibitions and the rooms themselves are intended to evoke different emotions, with areas including the Room of Darkness, the Gallery of Growing, the Room of Hope, and the Freedom Gallery.
+Thus, the exhibitions and the rooms themselves are intended to evoke different emotions, with areas including the Room of Darkness, the Platform, the Room of Hope, and the Freedom Gallery.

-The Pop Shop cafe and shop located in the middle of the museum are great places to relax while you digest the fantastic works of art that surround you.
+The Pop Shop located in the middle of the museum are great places to relax while you digest the fantastic works of art that surround you.

 The latest information may differ, so please check the official website